gregarious/dlcc-site/README.txt

 Left to do:

-1. Import dump `data/dlcc_data_2013-11-25.sql` into DLCC's database (blocking on invalid phpmyadmin credentials)
+x.
+Import dump `data/dlcc_data_2013-11-25.sql` into DLCC's database (blocking on invalid phpmyadmin credentials)
-2. Fix all DB connection info (search for "TODO-greg" tags)
+x.
+Fix all DB connection info (search for "TODO-greg" tags)
 3. Fix admin username/password in UserIdentity.php
 4. Other misc.
 "TODO-greg" tags
+5. Compile all credentials into master PHP file?
+Then the following notes are unnecessary.

 Some notes to leave Hilary/Steve/whoever with regarding future maintenance: